BroadcomSaaSOps/f5/README.md

   easy_install pip
   pip install bigsuds
 ```
 This playbook includes a bootstrap role which can install the requisite packages.
 This should only need to run one time to prepare the Ansible server.
-To use it, try the "--bootstrap" tag.
+To use it, try the "bootstrap" tag.
 Root is required for this, so it is an Infrastructure Server task only.
 ex. $ ansible-playbook -i inventory/us5.hosts site.yml --tags="bootstrap" --check --ask-sudo-pass